obrienpdev/defaultcontaineraddin/README.md

 2. <b>Link Name</b> = You may type your own name
 3. Under <b>.NET Assembly Name</b> use the kwik select button to select the defaultcontaineraddin.dll (or paste in the UNC Path and then select the file)
 4. <b>.NET Class Name</b> = DefaultContainerAddin
+5. Hit OK
+6. On the newly setup addin go to <i>Right Click > Properties > Used By</i> and select the record types you want it applied to